 Simple Stripe Textured Baby Blanket

-This striped blankie uses a special double crochet 2 together stitch that creates a fantastic texture—without decreasing any stitches!
-Not only does this let you combine several colors to match the nursery decor, but it's also a good way to use single skeins that might be leftover from another project.Continue to 7 of 12 below.
+This striped blankie uses a special double crochet two together stitch that creates a fantastic texture—without decreasing any stitches!
+Not only does this let you combine several colors to match the nursery decor, but it's also a good way to use single skeins that might be leftover from another project.Continue to 6 of 11 below.

 Colorful Round Blanket Pattern